 Does this mean we are going on the ballot?

 Not necessarily.
 This means that we are working together to develop the best solution for New Philadelphia City Schools.
-However, the solution may include a ballot issue.
+However, the solution may include a ballot issue because the State of Ohio contribution will require a local match.

 Is the state of Ohio helping us at all?